 Three Years.
-That’s all it’s taken for Winnie Harlow, model, spokesperson and activist, to ‘shake’ up the fashion industry and prove there isn’t one type of beauty that is worthy of supermodel status.
+That’s all it’s taken for Winnie Harlow, thriving international model and public spokesperson to ‘shake’ up the fashion industry and prove there isn’t one type of beauty that is worthy of supermodel status.

-Correct me if I’m wrong……but three years doesn’t seem like too long ago, considering she has fronted international campaigns for Desigual and Diesel, made a cameo appearance in Beyoncé’s video for Lemonade, has given an influential Ted Talk entitled ‘My story is painted on my skin’ and has featured in adverts for major brands including Sprite and most recently, Converse.
+Im pretty certain you’d agree that three years doesn’t seem like that long ago, considering she has fronted international campaigns for Desigual and Diesel, made a cameo appearance in Beyoncé’s video for her single Lemonade, has given an influential Ted Talk entitled ‘My story is painted on my skin’ and has featured in adverts for major brands including Sprite and most recently, Converse.

 Walking eloquently on stage, alongside British model, Erin O’Connor, she was quick to wave and greet the audience with her wide smile.
-In that single moment, I didn’t get a sense she had adopted the attitude of a diva but what I did see, was a young, 22 year old girl with a positive aura that circulated the room instantly.
+In that single moment, I didn’t get a sense she had adopted the attitude of a diva like the media had portrayed, rather a young, 22 year old girl with confidence, sassiness and a strong head on her shoulders.

-When she isn’t boarding a place for another photoshoot, or walking the catwalk, like she recently did for Julian McDonald at London Fashion Week, Winnie likes to keep things casual in gym gear and sneakers.…which is somewhat hard to believe given her impeccable style choices.
+When she isn’t boarding a plane for another photoshoot, or walking the catwalk like she recently did for Julian McDonald at London Fashion Week, Winnie likes to keep things casual in gym gear and sneakers.…which is somewhat hard to believe given her impeccable style choices.
 She spoke fondly about her family and friends and often calls upon her ‘bestie’ when she is away from home.
-She has formed a close friendship with model Jordan Dunn “who is from Sarf London” (as Winnie liked to put it!) and their similarities in that they are both of Jamaican descent, nicely connects two the beauties.
+She has formed a close friendship with model Jordan Dunn and their similarities in that they are both of Jamaican descent, nicely connects the two beauties.

-With the final question being ‘what is beauty?’ she paused before eloquently explaining that ‘beauty is in the eye of the beholder – it’s a question that can be left open’ and with that she was whisked away, through the back door, to continue life as the Winnie Harlow the woman that is proof change is coming…
+With the final question being ‘what is beauty?’ she paused before explaining that ‘beauty is in the eye of the beholder – it’s a question that can be left open’ and with that she was whisked away through the back door, to continue life as Winnie Harlow the woman that is proof change is coming…